 BNC hopes to make investments to enable developers to build, grow, and monetize applications that integrate with BNC's products.
 Such existing and prospective developers may not be successful in building, growing, or monetizing applications that create and maintain user engagement.
 Additionally, developers may choose to build on other platforms, including platforms controlled by third parties, rather than building products that integrate with BNC's products.
 BNC is continuously seeking to balance the distribution objectives of BNC's developers with BNC's desire to provide an optimal user experience, and BNC may not be successful in achieving a balance that attracts or retains such developers.
 In addition, as part of BNC's efforts related to privacy, safety, and security, BNC intends to conduct investigations and audits of platform applications from time to time.
 In some instances, these actions will adversely affect BNC's relationships with developers.
-If BNC is not successful in BNC's efforts to grow the number of developers that choose to build products that integrate with BNC's user growth and user engagement as well as its financial results may be adversely affected.
+If BNC is not successful in BNC's efforts to grow the number of developers that choose to build products that integrate with BNC's products or if BNC is unable to continue to build and maintain good relations with such developers, BNC's user growth and user engagement as well as its financial results may be adversely affected.